Accelerant Detection: ASTM E1387 / E1618 and Passive Headspace Concentration

 ASTM E1387 (Standard Test Method for Ignitable Liquid Residues in Extracts from Fire Debris Samples by Gas Chromatography) was the original analytical standard for fire debris GC analysis, first published in 1990.
 It was withdrawn in 2010 without replacement as a standalone standard, its functions having been incorporated into and superseded by ASTM E1618.
 Any fire-debris analytical report that cites ASTM E1387 as the controlling method standard for analysis conducted after 2010 is citing a withdrawn document.
 In the US context, this may be relevant to challenges under Daubert to the reliability of the methodology (Federal Rules of Evidence Rule 702).
 In the UK, the equivalent challenge would be framed under the Criminal Procedure Rules Part 19 expert-witness requirements.

-ASTM E1618 (Standard Test Method for Ignitable Liquid Residues in Extracts from Fire Debris Samples by Gas Chromatography-Mass Spectrometry) is the current active standard, first published in 1994 and periodically revised, with the 2022 edition current.
+ASTM E1618 (Standard Test Method for Ignitable Liquid Residues in Extracts from Fire Debris Samples by Gas Chromatography-Mass Spectrometry) is the current active standard, first published in 1997 and periodically revised, with the 2025 edition (E1618-25) current.
 E1618 requires gas chromatography with mass spectrometric detection (GC-MS) rather than GC with flame ionisation detection (GC-FID) alone.
 The mass spectrometer provides two critical capabilities that GC-FID cannot: compound identification by spectral matching against a mass spectral library (NIST Mass Spectral Library, Wiley Registry), and selective ion monitoring (SIM) or extracted ion profiling that allows co-eluting compounds to be distinguished by their mass spectral ions.

 E1618 defines the classes of ignitable liquid residue by GC-MS pattern, not by compound identification.
 A fire-debris extract is classified into one of several petroleum product classes based on the chromatographic pattern of compound groups: the aromatic fraction, the branched-alkane fraction, the n-alkane fraction, and the cyclic fraction.
 The classification is pattern-based because fire destroys some fraction of all compound classes, and the surviving pattern rather than the absolute compound inventory determines classification.

 The Ignitable Liquid Reference Collection (ILRC), maintained by the National Centre for Forensic Science at the University of Central Florida, is the reference database underlying E1618 pattern comparisons.
-The ILRC contains chromatographic data for more than 1,100 ignitable liquid samples including gasolines from multiple suppliers and seasons, kerosene, diesel, aviation fuel, charcoal lighter fluids, paint thinners, and specialty solvents.
+The ILRC contains chromatographic data for over 600 ignitable liquid products including gasolines from multiple suppliers and seasons, kerosene, diesel, aviation fuel, charcoal lighter fluids, paint thinners, and specialty solvents.
 The database is updated as new products enter the market.
 In the UK, the Forensic Science Service (now disbanded) maintained an equivalent reference collection; work on a European standardised reference collection is ongoing under the ENFSI (European Network of Forensic Science Institutes) Fire and Explosion Working Group.
 In India, the Central Forensic Science Laboratory (CFSL) and State Forensic Science Laboratories (SFSLs) maintain local reference collections of Indian market petroleum products, which are essential because product formulations vary between markets.

 ASTM E1618 classifies ignitable liquid residues into eight product classes based on GC-MS pattern.
 Each class has a characteristic carbon number range (the range of n-alkane chain lengths that dominate the chromatogram), a characteristic aromatic fraction composition, and a characteristic branched-alkane distribution.